ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 **TimeToCollision**

-The TimeToCollision Condition evaluates the Time To Collision (TTC) between the specified Triggering Entities and the specified reference Entity.
+The TimeToCollisionCondition evaluates the Time To Collision (TTC) between the specified Triggering Entities and the specified reference Entity.
 When the comparison of the calculated TTC to the specified TTC value using the provided rule is true, this Condition is satisfied.

 The TTC is determined by projecting the movement of the agents in timesteps of 0.1s and taking the first timestep, at which the bounding boxes intersect.